dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 ## "Prettify-ing" JSON Data

 pret·ti·fy
-:   make (someone or somethign) appear superficially pretty or attractive
+:   make (someone or something) appear superficially pretty or attractive

 It helps to look at code or data when it looks readable or "pretty".